BrokenShell/Fortuna/README.md

     - @param *args, **kwargs :: Optional arguments used to flatten the return Value (below) if Callable.
     - @return :: Value.
 Returns a random value generated with val_bias from a random sequence generated with key_bias.

-FlexCat is like a multi dimensional QuantumMonty.
+FlexCat is like a multidimensional QuantumMonty.

 The constructor takes two optional keyword arguments to specify the algorithms to be used to make random selections.
 The algorithm specified for selecting a key need not be the same as the one for selecting values.
 An optional key may be provided at call time to bypass the random key selection.
 Keys passed in this way must exactly match a key in the Matrix.

-By default, FlexCat will use key_bias="front_linear" and val_bias="truffle_shuffle", this will make the top of the data structure geometrically more common than the bottom and it will truffle shuffle the sequence values.
+By default, FlexCat will use key_bias="front_linear" and val_bias="truffle_shuffle", this will make the top of the data structure geometrically more common than the bottom, and it will truffle shuffle the sequence values.
 This config is known as TopCat, it produces a descending-step, micro-shuffled distribution sequence.
 Many other combinations are available.

 Algorithmic Options: _See QuantumMonty & TruffleShuffle for more details._
 - "front_linear", Linear Descending